-JBL Spot Review
+JBL Spot full review

 The JBL Spot is the first skinnable speaker system.
 The subwoofer and satellites come in black, but are packaged with a set of white shells.